cgrundman/computed-tomography/2_algebraic_reconstruction_technique/README.md

 This file performs full reconstruction on CT sinogram data by calling view_xy.m and backproject_view_xy.

 ### Forward Projection
 1. View XY creates an entire view of the CT reconstruction.
 This function iterates through every row of the sinogram, which is a collection of detector attenuation readings.
-This calls tube_position_xy, detector_position_xy, and line_integral_xy while iteration
+This calls tube_position_xy, detector_position_xy, and line_integral_xy while iterating through each detector.
 2. Tube Position XY finds the x and y coordinates of the x-ray tube.
 3. Detector Position XY finds the x and y coordinated of the detectors.
-4. Line Integral XY performs forward projection on the on the detector array by calling line_integral_rc
+4. Line Integral XY performs forward projection on the on the detector array by calling line_integral_rc.
-5. Line Integral RC performs forward projection on the on the single detector array in r and c coordinates
+5. Line Integral RC performs forward projection on the on the single detector array in r and c coordinates.

 ### Backprojection
 1. Backprojection XY returns the full reconstructed image, calling tube_position_xy, detector_position_xy, and iterating through backproject_xy